-- This section refers to 3-phase centralized offline or double conversation UPS systems.
+- 2. This section refers to 3-phase centralized offline or double conversation UPS systems.
 Pluggable or Rack mounted UPS systems are not covered in this section. - 3.
-All UPSs shall have a Lamacoid as indicated in 26 05 53.04 Identification for Electrical Systems and Accessories . - a.
-Emergency non-life safety UPS equipment identifier shall use the "U" prefix. - i.
-Example: 062-UUP-B2-06-AA - b.
-Emergency life safety UPS equipment identifier shall use the "E" prefix -. - i.
-Example: 062-EUP-B2-06-AA - 4.
+All UPSs shall have a Lamacoid as indicated in 26 05 53.04 Identification for electrical systems and accessories.

+- a.
+Emergency non-life safety UPS equipment identifier shall use the "U" prefix. - Example: 062-UUP-B2-06-AA - b.
+Emergency life safety UPS equipment identifier shall use the "E" prefix -. - Example: 062-EUP-B2-06-AA - 4.
 Emergency Life Safety (LSUPS) shall be compliant with the latest IEEE 446 Recommended Practice for Emergency and Standby Power Systems for Industrial and Commercial Applications - 5.
 The UPS system shall use batteries for energy storage and have an external maintenance bypass. - 6.
-The UPS system shall be designed for a minimum 15-year life cycle.

-- 7. The UPS and batteries shall be installed in electrical spaces that are keyed to the same access level as high voltage substations.-. - 8.
-The manufacturer shall provide a minimum of a 3-year warranty on all UPS components. - When the UPS inputs are fed from multiple different sources, the UPS shall be sized to carry the load for the longest transition time between sources, or five minutes, whichever is greater. - 10.
+The UPS system shall be designed for a minimum 15-year life cycle for UPS and 10-year life cycle for battery. - 7.
+The UPS and batteries shall be installed in electrical spaces. - 8.
+The manufacturer shall provide a minimum of a 3-year warranty on all UPS components. - 9.
+When the UPS inputs are fed from multiple different sources, the UPS shall be sized to carry the load for the longest transition time between sources, or five minutes, whichever is greater. - 10.
 Acceptable battery technologies shall be either VRLA or LiON. - 11.
 Minimum Electrical Requirements: - a.
-System input/output voltages shall adhere to acceptable voltage requirements as noted in the General Design Consideration section, clause 5. - b.
+System input/output voltages shall adhere to acceptable voltage requirements as noted in the general design consideration section, clause 5. - b.
 The UPS shall be capable of supplying loads with power factor between 0.85 lag and 0.9 lead. - c.
 Input and output current TDD shall be less than 5% - d.
 Input and output voltage THD shall be less than 5% - 12.
 Shall be monitored for the alarms listed in the table below: